stupaq/jvmm/docs/Jvmm-intro.md

 type) and function body.
 Functions cannot be redefined in global scope, but they can be used before declaration.
 Each program must define _main()_ function with return type _int_ and no arguments, which is an entry point of a program.
-Function with type other than _void_ should explicitly return value otherwise default value of corresponding type is returned.
+Function with type other than _void_ must explicitly return value of a corresponding type.

 Passing style and memory management
 -----------------------------------